jakerella/crunch-kata/README.md

 2. The term "variable name" was used in an inconsistent manner.
 I have assumed it to mean the variable identifier (non-English) for the function to retrieve a variable's position in the order given its "name" since the actual name of the data within a variable does not appear in the order.json file.

-3. I have also assumed that have a single factory/service for the various functions is acceptable.
+3. I have created a single factory/service for the various functions is acceptable.
 The alternative seems to be having a single function in each service, which would not be a sound architectural decision.

+4. I have assumed that the directive will be responsible for getting the survey data since it was not specified that a controller should be used.
+This might lead to the data and view being too tightly coupled.

 ## Problem description